change-metrics/monocle/README.md

         provider:
           github_token: <github_token>
           github_organization: tektoncd
+          github_repositories:
+            - operator
+            - pipeline
         update_since: '2020-05-01'
 ```

-To crawl the full tektoncd GitHub organization then remove the _repository_ entry from the file.
+To crawl the full tektoncd GitHub organization then remove the _github_repositories_ entry from the file.
 A more complete example is available in the section [Full configuration file example](#full-configuration-file-example).

 ### Start docker-compose